Hannah Yeoh

-Hannah Yeoh Tseow Suan (born 9 January 1979) is a Malaysian politician and lawyer who has served as the Minister of Youth and Sports since 2022.
-Born in Subang Jaya, Yeoh is the eldest child and earned a Bachelor of Laws from the University of Tasmania in 2001.
+Hannah Yeoh Tseow Suan (born 9 January 1979) is a Malaysian politician and lawyer who has served as the Minister in the Prime Minister's Department in charge of the Federal Territories since 2025.
+She served as the Minister of Youth and Sports from 2022 to 2025.
+A member of the Democratic Action Party, she was the first female and the youngest speaker serving at the Selangor State Legislative Assembly from 2013 to 2018.

+Born in Subang Jaya, Yeoh graduated from University of Tasmania in 2001 with a Bachelor of Laws degree.
 From 2018 to 2020, she was the Deputy Minister of Women, Family and Community Development under Mahathir Mohamad.
-Prior to that, she became the youngest and first female Speaker of any legislative assembly in Malaysia, holding the role at the Selangor State Legislative Assembly from 2013 to 2018.

 Early life and education

 Hannah Yeoh Tseow Suan was born on 9 January 1979 and raised in Subang Jaya, Selangor.
 She said her name means "coincidentally a pair" or "likely double" in Chinese.
 Yeoh is the eldest child, and her younger sister Megan was born later in the same year.
 They were in the same school year and often attended the same classes.
 Yeoh completed her early education at Sekolah Kebangsaan Subang Jaya and Sekolah Menengah Kebangsaan Subang Utama before earning a Bachelor of Laws at the University of Tasmania in Australia, in 2001.